Starnino/vp_project/README.md

 # Human CycleGAN
 Project repository for the course of Vision and Perception 2020, Sapienza University of Rome.

-The project has been developed by:
-- Francesco Starna

 ## Abstract
 Image-to-image translation is a class of vision and graphics problems where the goal is to learn the mapping between an input image and an output image using a training set of aligned image pairs.
 However, for many tasks, paired training data will not be available.
 CycleGANs learn to translate an image from a source domain X to a target domain Y in the absence of paired examples.
 The goal of the project is to propose a solution for image translation task from human faces into different kind of domains using the CycleGAN architecture proposed in the paper “Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Network”.